ShreyaSrivastav00/quick-portfolio/index.md

-## Welcome to My Page Which Contains My Work Samples:
+## Welcome to Page Which Contains My Work Samples:

 - I love Data!
 And this is my journey into trying to become a Data Scientist which can help business strategize better.
 - Contributor at AnalyticsVidhya (Medium).